Twigs & Stratton

 This 148-acre state park includes a pond and brook for fishing, a separate swimming pond, and a picnic shelter as well as trails for hiking and biking.
 The park was acquired in 1908 as part of Massacoe State Forest for the purpose of demonstrating forest fire control techniques in areas adjacent to railroad lines.
 The Town of Simsbury built the bike path on the former Central New England Railroad bed; it extends through Simsbury Town Forest Park to West Mountain Road.
 Massacoe Pond, the small fishing pond, resulted from a dam built by the Civilian Conservation Corps in 1933.
 Replete with a large numbers of white pines with mixed hardwoods, this park is a fine example of a sand plain forest.
 Spring brings wildflowers such as rue anemone, white and birdfoot violets, fringed polygala (gaywings), and lady slippers.
 Along the edges of the park’s open spaces are good spots to see a wide variety of warblers, brown thrashers, cedar waxwings, woodpeckers, and other interesting birds.

-I’m not sure what “completely accessible” means, but there is a boardwalk to the beach and the aforementioned rail line trail could be wheelchaired for the most part.
+I’m not sure what “completely accessible” means, but there is a boardwalk to the beach and the aforementioned rail line trail could be wheelchaired for the most part I suppose.
 Regardless, as a parent of an intellectually disabled child, I applaud any and all accessibility efforts made.

 Speaking of that child, this trip over to Stratton Brook was the second hike that I took Damian with his little brother, Calvin.
-He’s closer to 8 than 7, but it took his 2 year old brother to sort of prod him along (and do goofy dances along the way) to get Damian to complete some hikes.
+He’s closer to 8 than 7, but it took his 2 year old brother to sort of prod him along (and do goofy dances along the way) to get Damian to keep moving.

 For me, this has been a revelation.
 I’ve absolutely loved it.
-I just put together a silly little page for my parents to follow along the hikes the 3 (or 4) of us do while they are young.
 I won’t dwell on it too much, but getting Damian outside and doing something active like this – without too much “behavior” – has made my year.

 Stratton Brook is, of course, a state park.
 Certainly not the biggest one around, but it pretty much has it all.
-Decent hikes, swimming, nature center, fishing, mountain biking, and a fairly interesting history – the whole trains burning down forests and their regeneration studies thing, which was spearheaded by James Goodwin who is responsible for Great Pond State Forest (my hike there with Calvin).
+Decent hikes, swimming, nature center, fishing, mountain biking, and a fairly interesting history – the whole trains burning down forests and their regeneration studies thing, which was spearheaded by James Goodwin who is responsible for Massacoe/Great Pond State Forest among other cool place in the state – makes this place fun.

 I sort of let the boys choose our path.
 I want them to feel empowered and like to give them choices.
 Their first choice was to dash like mad from the car to the beach and the pond.
 Once there, I think they both realized, “Hey, it’s only 58 degrees or so and no one is swimming but ducks.”

-It became apparent to me that these trails are used for cross-country meets (Simsbury high school is not far away at all) and the xc people use their own garish fluorescent orange spray paint to mark their courses.
+It became apparent to me that these trails are used for cross-country meets (Simsbury high school abuts the park) and the xc people use their own garish fluorescent orange spray paint to mark their courses.

 I found it distracting and ugly, but Damian rather enjoyed it.
 Pro Tip: When hiking with Damian, assuming you get him out there, you MUST supply him with a map and the trails should be blazed.
 He takes great joy in calling out each blaze and even greater joy pretending to read the map.
 In fact, for weeks after places with maps (zoos, nature centers, etc.) he’ll keep them next to his bed to look at in the mornings.
 As a map-geek I love this.
 As a realist who knows he can’t really make the map-real world connections, I find it pretty strange.)